Email Marketing For Authors (Why, How, and Top Tips)

 Write to an “ideal reader”

-Just like I’m doing now, I have an imaginary author in mind as I’m writing this blog.
+Just like we do with our blogs!
+We have an imaginary author in mind as we write blogs.
 This helps you write like you are writing/speaking to an actual person.
 This is how you will come across as genuine.

-For some reason, this can be tough at times because our brain tells us that “since you are writing an email, it needs to be all professional and all”.
+This can be tough because our brain tells us that “since you are writing an email, it needs to be all professional”.

-Having an ideal reader will help you write newsletters that are more personalized.
+Having an ideal reader will help you write more personalized newsletters.
 This way people who receive the emails will feel like they are genuinely engaging with the author rather than just getting an automated email.

 Make it readable